nannou-org/nannou/README.md

 where `<example_name>` is the example's file name without the `.rs`.
-Note that the first run might take a while in order to build nannou first, but consecutive runs of the examples should be much quicker.
+Note that the first run might take a while in order to build nannou first, but consecutive runs should be much quicker.

 ## Libraries